SR1001 Compound Halts Progression of Multiple Sclerosis (MS)

 Targeting Specific Receptors

-For the past several years, Burris and his colleagues have been investigating small-molecule compounds that affect particular disease-related receptors (structures that bind other molecules, triggering some effect on the cell).
+For the past few years, Burris, and his colleagues, have been investigating small-molecule compounds that affect particular disease-related receptors (structures that bind other molecules, triggering some effect on the cell).
 In particular, the scientists have been interested in a pair of "orphan nuclear receptors" (receptors with no known natural binding partner) called RORI and RORI involved in both autoimmune and metabolic diseases.

 These particular receptors play a critical role in the development of TH17 cells, a form of T helper cells that make up part of the immune system.
 A relatively new discovery, TH17 cells have been implicated in the pathology of numerous autoimmune diseases, including multiple sclerosis, rheumatoid arthritis, inflammatory bowel disease, and lupus.
 TH17 cells produce Interleukin-17, a natural molecule that can induce inflammation, a characteristic of autoimmunity.